 Where trainers are concerned, Nicky Henderson is leading the charge with six wins.
 His successful horses have been: First Bout (1985), Alone Success (1987), Katarino (1999), Zaynar (2009), Soldatino (2010) and Peace And Co (2015).

-Race trends and statistics
+Race Records and Trends

-- Only three fillies have ever won the Triumph Hurdle
+- Only three fillies have ever won the Triumph Hurdle.

 If you want to improve your chances to pick out a winner, it’s a good idea to look at form early on in the National Hunt season.
 Plenty of top performers can be spotted during the Festival build up, such as at the Finesse Juvenile Novices’ Hurdle trial at the Festival Trials Day.
-Keep an eye on the odds throughout the season as the best performing juvenile hurdlers begin to emerge.

 A fiercely contested hurdle race, this certainly gets Day Four started with a bang.